 Did you ever notice that there’s never any coffee in coffee cake?
-Even my go-to favorite recipe has nary a teaspoon (I’ll be posting that one soon because it’s so good).
+Even my go-to favorite recipe has nary a teaspoon (I’ll be posting that one soon because it’s so good here it is!).

 So it was clear that I needed to remedy this, and I have the wonderful blog Foodness Gracious to thank for the inspiration!